 UNREEEA is a non for profit organization that was incorporated 2014 as result of the private sector players in the various renewable energy and energy efficiency sub-sectors signing a memorandum of understanding to come under one umbrella body.
 The primary role of the Uganda National Renewable Energy and Energy Efficiency Alliance (UNREEEA) is to avail a platform for consolidating the renewable energy and energy efficiency private sector wing as well as improving its business environment.

-The Alliance as an umbrella organization currently brings together a network of five member associations under which the various companies and enterprises are subscribed and they include:
+The Alliance as an umbrella organization currently brings together a network of six member associations under which the various companies and enterprises are subscribed and they include:

 - Biomass Energy Efficient Technologies Association (BEETA)